 You can be charged with a class B misdemeanor and subject to more serious penalties if your license was suspended for certain offenses, including:

-A class B misdemeanor carries up to six months in jail and a maximum $1,000 fine.
+As a class B misdemeanor, driving on a suspended or revoked license carries up to six months in jail and a $750 to $1,000 fine.

 Being convicted of driving on a suspended or revoked license can have serious consequences.
 So, if you've been arrested for one of these violations, it's a good idea to get in contact with an attorney who has experience dealing with this type of case.
 A qualified attorney can help you understand what you're up against and decide on the best course of action.